-This past Friday, President Trump closed the nation’s borders to refugees around the world.
-Predominantly Muslim-majority countries, Syria, Iran, Iraq, Yemen, Sudan, Somalia, and Libya were the countries targeted.
-The current ban prohibits citizens from these specific countries from entering the United States for the next 90 days and suspends the admission of all refugees for 120 days.
+This past Friday, President Trump closed the nation’s borders to refugees around the world, targeting the predominantly Muslim countries of Syria, Iran, Iraq, Yemen, Sudan, Somalia, and Libya.
+The ban prohibits citizens from these specific countries from entering the United States for the next 90 days, and suspends the admission of all refugees for 120 days.

-In 2011, the Obama Administration did put a temporary halt on the Iraqi refugee program for six months.
+In 2011, the Obama Administration enacted a temporary halt on the Iraqi refugee program for six months.
 However, the ban didn’t affect green card holders or anyone with a visa.
-When in contrast, Trump’s current ban affects all citizens in the seven countries targeted on any visa level.
+In contrast, Trump’s current ban affects all citizens in the seven countries targeted on any visa level.
 Trump also ordered Christians and others from minority religions be granted priority over Muslims, while Obama favored no religion over the next.